Where Passion Meets Creativity

 This internship was truly transformative.
 My time with Landmark Credit Union not only strengthened my marketing skills, but also deeply boosted my confidence.
 I’m incredibly grateful for the chance to work closely with the Milwaukee community by building relationships, coordinating local events, and contributing to meaningful, community-focused projects.

 Spending my last summer before senior year in Milwaukee was a period of real growth, reflection, and memorable experiences.
-During my three months as a Marketing Intern, I helped plan community initiatives across Southeastern Wisconsin, supported digital engagement efforts, ensured brand consistency in public-facing content, and created visual materials with Adobe Creative Cloud to enhance Landmark’s storytelling.
+During my three months as a marketing intern, I helped plan community initiatives across Southeastern Wisconsin, supported digital engagement efforts, ensured brand consistency in public-facing content, and created visual materials with Adobe Creative Cloud to enhance Landmark’s storytelling.

 This experience shaped me in ways I’ll carry forward into the rest of my senior year and future career.